 - Category management

 The list above is not comprehensive, but it's also important to remember that not all projects are appropriate to run on a branded insight community.
 Some projects require random samples of new respondents for each evaluation and usually the community composition in an insight community is not representative of the general population.

-For projects, such as the three below, listening to the voice of the market and accessing random sample from Vision Critical's Springboard Network is usually appropriate:
+For projects, such as the three below, listening to the voice of the market and accessing random sample from Alida's Springboard Network is usually appropriate:

 - Brand awareness

 - Traditional tracking studies

 - Market projections/sizing studies